-The list of 25 big companies that accept Bitcoin, Ethereum and other cryptocurrencies consists of retailers, tech giants, fast food chains and many other companies that jumped on the bandwagon as cryptocurrencies have gone mainstream.
-And it’s a good thing, because given the popularity that Bitcoin and other cryptocurrencies have registered in the last couple of years, embracing them early allows these companies to attract more customers with a new payment method and to adjust the new technology as needed.
+The list of 25 big companies that accept Bitcoin, Ethereum and other cryptocurrencies consists of retailers, tech giants, fast food chains and many other companies that have jumped on the bandwagon as cryptocurrencies have gone mainstream.
+And it’s a good thing, because given the popularity that Bitcoin and other cryptocurrencies have registered in the last couple of years, embracing them early allows these companies to attract more customers with a new payment method and to adjust to the new technology as needed.

 There are many reasons why there are big companies that accept Bitcoin, Ethereum and other cryptocurrencies (the common name given to cryptocurrencies other than Bitcoin).
 One of the main reasons to accept Bitcoin as a form of payment is the security and fraud-prevention that is included in the blockchain technology on which Bitcoin and other cryptocurrencies are based on.
-This prevents chargebacks, allowing it to avoid time and money-consuming work, and doesn’t affect its credit.
-Moreover, for consumers, Bitcoin offers anonymity as the transactions cannot be directly linked to the consumer’s information.
+This prevents chargebacks, allowing it to avoid time- and money-consuming work, and doesn’t affect its credit.
+Moreover, for consumers, Bitcoin offers anonymity, as the transactions cannot be directly linked to the consumer’s information.
 Given the data breaches at Home Depot Inc (NYSE:HD), Target Corporation (NYSE:TGT), and other retailers, costumers put their privacy very high and accepting Bitcoin allows retailers to satisfy this requirement.
-Moreover, Bitcoin also carries lower transaction fees compared to debit and credit cards and the money are received much faster than compared to other payment methods.
+Moreover, Bitcoin also carries lower transaction fees compared to debit and credit cards and the money is received much faster than compared to other payment methods.

 Given these advantages, it’s not surprising that there are over 80,000 businesses estimated to use Bitcoin and altcoins, from small coffee houses to big corporations.
 The adoption of cryptocurrencies for businesses doesn’t require large investments, because large cryptocurrency exchanges and payment companies like Coinbase and BitPay are providing the technology through partnerships.